Signed in as:

 SUBSCRIBE NOW!
 Stay up to date on happenings, harvests, and farm events!

-All Alliances, Sponsors, Businesses, and Farm listings on this website stand as independent resources.
-We reserve the right to decline a farm, product, or craft if not suited to the intention of this network.
-Mi Farm Network, LLC and participating parties shall not be held liable for any harm, injury, or death due to the consumption of products or participation at events.
-We advise all participants to follow State and Federal regulations as required.
+Independent Resources and Liability Disclaimer: All alliances, sponsors, businesses, and farm listings featured on this website are independent entities.
+Mi Farm Network, LLC reserves the right to decline any farm, product, or listing that does not align with the network's mission.
+Mi Farm Network, LLC is not liable for any harm, injury, or death resulting from the consumption of products or participation in noted or listed events.
+Farms and participants are advised to comply with all applicable State and Federal regulations.